²ÝÁñÊÓÆµ

 Personal profile

-Dr Nadzeya (Nadia) Svirydzenka is an Associate Professor/Reader in Culture, Identity, and Mental Health at 草榴视频.
+Prof Nadzeya (Nadia) Svirydzenka is a Professor of Cultural Identities at ²ÝÁñÊÓÆµ.
 She completed her BSc in Psychology at Drake University, United States; MSc in Cross-Cultural Psychology and Brunel University, London; and a PhD with the focus on Social and Developmental Psychology at the University of Dundee, Scotland.
-She then spent four years as a Research Associate at the Greenwood Institute of Child Health at the University of Leicester prior to taking up position at 草榴视频, Leicester in 2014.
+She then spent four years as a Research Associate at the Greenwood Institute of Child Health at the University of Leicester prior to taking up position at ²ÝÁñÊÓÆµ, Leicester in 2014.

 Research group affiliations